bihealth/reev/docs/doc_quickstart.rst

 You can find the following elements on the page:

-1. Semi-automated ACMG variant class assessment based on the InterVar tool.
+1. Semi-automated ACMG variant class assessment based on the InterVar\ :footcite:p:`Li:2017` tool.
 2. A table with the impact of the variant on different transcripts.
 3. Information with ClinVar assertions on the variant.
    This displays the ClinVar reference assertion with the most pathogenic significance and its review status.